interactions-py/interactions.py/docs/src/Guides/05 Components.md

 For more information, please visit the API reference [here](/interactions.py/API Reference/API Reference/models/Discord/components/#interactions.models.discord.components.Button).

-### I Need More Style
+### Button Styles

-You are in luck, there are a bunch of colours you can choose from.
+There are a bunch of colours and styles you can choose from.
     <br>![Button Colours](../images/Components/buttons.png "Button Colours")

 The colours correspond to the styles found in `ButtonStyle`.
 Click [here](/interactions.py/API Reference/API Reference/models/Discord/enums/#interactions.models.discord.enums.ButtonStyle) for more information.

-If you use `ButtonStyle.URL`, you can pass an url to the button with `url`.
-Users who click the button will get redirected to your url.
+If you use `ButtonStyle.URL`, you can pass a URL to the button with the `url` argument.
+Users who click the button will get redirected to your URL.
 ```python
 from interactions import ButtonStyle